gabrielsantosr/AzureCredentialLess/README.md

 Same can be done from a Logic App, a VM (any kind of resource to which a managed identity can be assigned to), to any other resource in another tenant.

+There are two concepts that are being put together here:
+1) **Multi-tenancy:** Using a multi-tenant app registration allows the creation of service principals in other tenants.
+The authentication method (secret, certificate and/or federated credentials), are managed from your tenant.
+Other tenants admins can determine which resources their local service principal has access to.
+You manage your credentials, they manage your access within their tenant.
+2) **Federated credentials:** You can add a federated credential to your app registration to trust a managed identity within your tenant.
+And you can use that managed identity as an identity of a Function App or a Web App.
+That way, your app does not need to hold credentials to authenticate with your App Registration.

+**App :arrow_right: Managed Identity :arrow_right: App registration :arrow_right: Service principal**

 ## Scenario.
 In the tenant of a company (let's call it "PROVIDER"), there is a Function App that needs to interact with resources of its customers.